Apr 14, 2006

-Installing Apache 2.2, MySQL 5 and PHP 5 in FreeBSD 6.0 for a Reliable Web Server
+The tutorial describes how to install Apache 2.2, MySQL 5 and PHP 5 in FreeBSD 6.0 for a reliable web server.

 Part 5 – Installing PHP Hypertext Preprocessor Scripting Language 5 and PHP 5 Extensions